 Maryland Weather: Drying Out Tonight....More Rain Thursday

-BALTIMORE -- Rain chances will taper off across the area through this afternoon with skies remaining mostly cloudy.
-Temperatures will struggle to reach the upper 40s for highs.
-It will be partly to mostly cloudy overnight with lows in the low 40s.
-Temperatures will rebound on Wednesday with highs in the mid 50s.
-Skies will continue partly to mostly cloudy.
+BALTIMORE -- It will be partly to mostly cloudy overnight with lows near 40°.
+Some patchy dense fog will develop late tonight and will last through the morning commute on Wednesday.
+Temperatures will rebound on Wednesday afternoon with highs in the mid 50s.
+Skies will continue partly to mostly cloudy across the area.

 We will dry out briefly on Saturday to start the weekend with temps in the 40s and partly to mostly cloudy skies.
 Another storm system will move into the area Sunday with a chance for rain that will last through early Monday morning.
 Highs Sunday will reach the upper 40s with lows at night in the mid 30s.
 It will be breezy and chilly on Monday.
 Highs will reach the 40s but it will feel colder with the gusty westerly winds.
 Any rain chances on Monday should end by mid-morning.
 It will likely remain mostly cloudy through the day.